View our Event Calendar

 National and International, the most intrepid exponents gather in the town of Sayulita, located south of the bay, for a weekend of competition, live music and good vibes.

 On the last day of May, a double anniversary is celebrated, first as a municipality and second as a city.
-Visitors and locals enjoy a celebration that includes a huge commemorative cake, free concerts at the Malecon and, of course, the impressive fireworks display to finish the night.

 From June to January, thousands of Ridley turtles come to the shore of the beaches of Puerto Vallarta to lay their eggs.
-Municipal authorities, universities and hotels participate in the program to protect and conserve hatching for this endangered species, releasing them into the wild once they are born.

 It’s an athletic five-kilometer race with participating models, awards and countless photo sessions that feature the most beautiful women in the world.
 All of the excitement occurs in the unique location of the town of Vallarta.

 The National Día del Charro celebration in Puerto Vallarta, starting with an early parade strolling through the main city streets, attracts crowds of visitors and locals.
-At dusk, the party continues with demonstrations of horsemanship abilities, dancing and traditional music.